-TABLE 1: List of National Educational Initiatives and Percent of Makerspaces that Indicate Alignment
+TABLE 1: List of National Educational Initiatives and Percentage of Makerspaces Indicating Alignment

-INDICATE ALIGNMENT YES NO NOT FAMILIAR Science, Technology, Engineering, and Mathematics (STEM) (ed.gov/stem) 94% 6% 0% STEM + Art = STEAM (stemtosteam.org) 89% 9% 2% Technology Education (ed.gov/connected) 79% 9% 13% Media Education 57% 15% 28% 21st Century Community Learning Centers (21st CCLC) (www2.ed.gov/programs/21stcclc) 51% 11% 38% Next Generation Science Standards (NGSS) (nextgenscience.org) 49% 21% 30% Career and Technical Education (CTE) (careertech.org/cte-vision) 40% 31% 28% Common Core State Standards (CCSS) in Mathematics (corestandards.org/Math) 38% 36% 26% Common Core State Standards (CCSS) in Language Arts (corestandards.org/ELA-Literacy) 38% 43% 19% Information and Communications Technology (ICT) 34% 26% 40% 100kin10 (100kin10.org) 4% 34% 62% ogy Education (79%), Media Education (57%) and 21st Century Community Learning Centers (21st CCLC) (51%).
+EDUCATIONAL INITIATIVE PERCENTAGE OF SITES THAT INDICATE ALIGNMENT YES NO NOT FAMILIAR Science, Technology, Engineering, and Mathematics (STEM) 94% 6% 0% STEM + Art = STEAM 89% 9% 2% Technology Education 79% 9% 13% Media Education 57% 15% 28% 21st-Century Community Learning Centers (21st CCLC) 51% 11% 38% Next Generation Science Standards (NGSS) 49% 21% 30% Career and Technical Education (CTE) 40% 31% 28% Common Core State Standards (CCSS) in Mathematics 38% 36% 26% Common Core State Standards (CCSS) in Language Arts 38% 43% 19% Information and Communications Technology (ICT) 34% 26% 40% 100kin10 4% 34% 62%

+The results indicated that 100% of the participating sites were well aware of the larger STEM movement, and the vast majority (94%) agreed that it was well aligned with the goals and offerings of their site.
+Further, the STEAM movement followed in a close second place, with 89% of sites stating that their sites and makerspace programming aligned well with this initiative.
+Additionally, a majority of sites reported aligning with Technology Education (79%), Media Education (57%) and 21st-Century Community Learning Centers (21st CCLC, 51%).
 Additionally, just under a half of the sites said that their spaces and programming seemed well aligned to the Next Generation Science Standards (49%) and larger Digital Integration Initiatives (49%).
 The remainder of the educational initiatives that we polled participants on seemed to resonate with less than half of the sites.
 However, some of these trends may be explained in large part because of the vast number of sites that were unaware of these initiatives.